dotnet/docs-tools/actions/dependabotdotnet/README.md

-# Dependadotnet -- Generator for dependabot.yml for .NET
+# dependadotnet -- Generator for dependabot.yml for .NET

-Dependadotnet generates [Dependabot](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/keeping-your-dependencies-updated-automatically) YAML files for GitHub repositories that contain .NET projects.
+dependadotnet generates [Dependabot](https://docs.github.com/code-security/dependabot/dependabot-version-updates) YAML files for GitHub repositories that contain .NET projects.
 Dependabot is a GitHub service for automatically updating dependencies listed in project files for various package managers, including NuGet.

 Dependabot works out of the box if you have a solution (`.sln`) or project file (like `.csproj`) at the root of the repo.
 It also supports _packages.config_.